robsdavis/causality-copilot/README.md

 This repository contains **CATE-B**, a copilot system that builds upon the [CliMB](https://github.com/vanderschaarlab/climb) ecosystem for causality.

+The experiments from the paper can be simply recreated by launching a session in the copilot by following the instructions below.
+Then simply following the LLM-directed pipeline, selecting your DAG discovery method and ATE estimator of choice.
+The results will be reported at the end of the pipeline.

 ## 📦 Installation: CliMB
 The installation process is analogous to the original CliMB system, with the only difference being in the [📈 Install the CliMB package step](https://climb-ai.readthedocs.io/en/latest/installation.html#install-the-climb-package).
 You should replace the command:
 ```bash